December freeze

 Better integration of battery storage in utility and regional resource planning efforts.
 Storage is a cost-effective means of bridging early morning winter peaks until solar resources kick in, as well as an option for flattening late afternoon peaks in the summer months.

-Ensuring that existing market structures, particularly in PJM, do not provide incentives for poor-performing fossil resources to remain operational and collect capacity payments, even at the risk of occasionally being hit with a penalty for failing to provide power when needed.
+Ensuring that existing market structures, particularly in PJM, do not provide incentives for poor-performing fossil resources to remain operational and collect capacity payments, even at the risk of occasionally being hit with a penalty for failing to provide when needed.

 Development of better capacity accreditation methods for fossil fuels, which traditionally have been considered as always-available resources.
 Factoring in past performance during extreme events (the 2014 polar vortex and the 2022 December freeze) would provide operators with a more realistic assessment of potentially available capacity.